morheus9/Fastapi_postgres_crud/README.md

-# This is CRUD server where:
+# This is CRUD server with postgres and flask:

-- nginx
-- postgres

-Use helm for k8s or just do:
+## Just clone and do:

 ```
 docker compose up --build flask_app
 ```

 ### You can make CRUD requests.
 For example: